Entity Types

 Cost Centre

-• Cost Centres are at the bottom of the hierarchy.
+• A Cost Centre is at the bottom of the hierarchy and cannot have entities below it.

-• An Hourly Rate is calculated based on the estimated Productivity of the Cost Centre (Weeks/Annum, Hours/Week).
-However, a checkbox, Override, allows users to edit the Hourly Rate.
+• An hourly rate is calculated based on the estimated productivity of the Cost Centre (Weeks/Annum, Hours/Week).
+However, an override checkbox allows you to enter a custom hourly rate.

 • Assets linked to a Cost Centre are named Workstations.